U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill - NewsBreak

 The Democratic-controlled House passed its own gun control package last week, but it has little chance of being brought to the Senate floor for a vote.

-That collection of earlier bills raises the age of purchasing semiautomatic rifles from 18 to 21, creates new requirements for storing guns in a home with children, prevents gun trafficking, requires all firearms to be traceable and closes the loophole on bump stocks , devices that increase the rate of fire of semiautomatic weapons, among other things.
+That collection of earlier bills would raise the age of purchasing semiautomatic rifles from 18 to 21, create new requirements for storing guns in a home with children, prevent gun trafficking, require all firearms to be traceable and close the loophole on bump stocks , devices that increase the rate of fire of semiautomatic weapons, among other things.

 The White House and Democratic leaders signaled their support for the Senate framework on Monday , and all pushed for more to be done.